drowsy-coder/femunity/README.md

 ## Credits

-- All the responders to out survey who gave us suggestions.
+- All the responders to our survey and those who gave us suggestions.

 - Logo: [Aryan Laxaman](https://www.instagram.com/aryanlaxaman/)